abreen/e22-labs/buildSrc/README.md

-The `buildSrc/` directory contains the custom plugin that processes `.java.md` files into `.java` files.
-It also contains the shared logic imported from each lab's `build.gradle` file.
+The `buildSrc/` directory contains the shared logic imported from each subdirectory's `build.gradle` file.

 [This directory is treated specially by Gradle][buildSrc], it's processed before the actual building begins.